 - Water leaking from the unit on top of the roof causing problems if it doesn’t drain properly

 Whether you call your roofing or HVAC contractor, they should be able to help you narrow down the cause of your HVAC area leak.

 Sometimes water stains are not caused by a roof issue at all.
 Leaking pipes in ceilings and walls can slowly drip water until a stain appears in your building.
-Pipes can be prone to leaks when they are aged and with extreme changes in temperature.
+Pipes can be prone to leaks when they are aged and withstand extreme changes in temperature.

 4. Roof Flashing Failure

 Flashings are pieces of metal that are installed on a roof where two areas join together.
 The purpose of these metal pieces is to prevent water from leaking through the vulnerable area.
 Since the area underneath is at risk of leaking, it’s essential to keep your metals flashings in proper working order.

-If there is a failure with your flashings, water may be able to leak not only through your roof, but you will often see water stains down walls as well.
+If there’s a failure with your flashings, water may be able to leak not only through your roof, but you’ll often see water stains down walls as well.

 5. Damaged or Aged Waterproofing Membrane

 The membrane of a commercial roof is the waterproof layer.
-When there is damage to the membrane from the weather, foot traffic, mechanical damage or any other numerous situations, it can allow water to leak through the waterproof membrane and saturate the underlying insulation.
+When there’s damage to the membrane from the weather, foot traffic, mechanical damage or any other numerous situations, it can allow water to leak through the waterproof membrane and saturate the underlying insulation.